Fugitive Slave Law of 1850

 The Fugitive Slave Law of 1850 was part of the Compromise of 1850.
-This law required the United States government to actively assist slave owners in recapturing fugitive slaves.
+This law required the United States government to actively assist slave owners in recapturing their fugitive slaves.
 Under the United States Constitution, slave owners had the right to reclaim slaves who ran away to free states.
 With the Fugitive Slave Law of 1850, the federal government had to assist the slave owners.
 No such requirement had existed previously.

 Northern abolitionists opposed this law.
 While the United States Congress debated the legislation, some legislators tried to insert protections into the bill for African Americans.
-They wanted the Fugitive Slave Law to guarantee blacks the right to testify and also the right to a trial by jury.
+They wanted the Fugitive Slave Law to guarantee African Americans the right to testify and also the right to a trial by jury.
 Other legislators refused and claimed that African Americans were not United States citizens.

 The Fugitive Slave Law clearly favored the slave owners.
 Anyone caught hiding or assisting fugitive slaves faced stiff penalties.
 United States marshals had to actively seek fugitives from slavery and return them to their owners.
-If a marshal refused, the federal government would fine the officer one thousand dollars.
+If a marshal refused, the federal government would fine the officer $1,000.
 African Americans could not present evidence to a federal commissioner appointed to hear a case and determine an African American's status as a slave or free person.
 The slave owner was responsible for paying the commissioner.
 If the commissioner ruled in favor of the white man, the commissioner received ten dollars.
 If he ruled against the slaveholder, the commissioner earned only five dollars.
 Many abolitionists claimed that this portion of the Fugitive Slave Law was a means to bribe the commissioners.